CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. I: Why is that?
 After all, it is much faster to just drop the clean laundry at the corner of the room and use your time for doing something more significant.
 No?

-1. N: I prefer investing some time now rather than wasting my time later searching for clothes every time I get dressed.
+1. N:  I prefer investing some time now rather than wasting my time later every time I get dressed.

 1. I: Me too, and I assume most of us will do the same.